 My colour advice

 I think I would just say spend time simply investigating it, really looking at it and observing how it makes you feel and not to be afraid of that – maybe go to a home store and pick out paint chip cards, just to look at them.

-My 2 favourite colour books are Josef Albers ‘Interaction of Colour’ and Kassia St Clair’s ‘The Secret Lives of Colour’
+My two favourite colour books are Josef Albers ‘Interaction of Colour’ and Kassia St Clair’s ‘The Secret Lives of Colour’

 If I had a colour named after me…